Beautification

 The annual Spring Plant Exchange / Plant Swap takes place on the Saturday before Mother’s Day.
 Gardening enthusiasts can obtain new plants at no cost, while being able to share any extras they may have of their own from dividing their own plants!
 Lots of information is shared between participants throughout the busy morning.
 Noxious Weed information is now shared each year.
 Watch for more information!

 Garden in Stettler!
-Garden plots are available for rent for the 2022 growing season at any one of the three Community Gardens located around Stettler.
+Garden plots are available for rent starting April 1 of each growing season at any of the three Community Gardens located around Stettler.
 Rent a 10x10 ($5), a 10x22 ($10) or a 22x22 ($20) plot for the summer.
 Plots are distributed on a first come, first serve basis.
 Application forms are available at the link below or at the Parks Office and can be submitted during the month of April.
+Gardens will be reading for planting around May long weekend.

 Want to be a volunteer supervisor for a garden?
 Leave your contact info at the Stettler Recreation Centre!